pynufft/pynufft/doc/source/quickstart/installation.rst

    Does om3D.npz exist?
 True
    Does phantom_3D_128_128_128.npz exist?
 True
    Does phantom_256_256.npz exist?
 True
-   Does 1D_example.py exist?
+   Does example_1D.py exist?
 True
-   Does 2D_example.py exist?
-True
+   Does example_2D.py exist?
+True reikna  has been installed. pyopencl  has been installed. pycuda  has been installed.

 **Uninstall pynufft**